Kouei-Lin/choco-windows-setup/README.md

 `choco -?` to check if choco is here.

-`choco install googlechrome line adobereader anydesk.install` for essential apps.
-Adjust apps based on personal needs.
+`choco install googlechrome line adobereader anydesk.install` for app installation.

 `choco list` to see installed apps.